tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_5.md

         }
 ```

-With reference to the example involving the "under" of a command: the runTwoCommands function is executed in a transactional context if the storage supports multiple streams transactions (i.e. Postgres or in memory).
+About to the example involving the "under" of a command: the runTwoCommands function is executed in a transactional context if the storage supports multiple streams transactions (i.e. Postgres or in memory).
-In the case the storage does not support multiple streams transactions (i.e. Eventstoredb) the runTwoCommands function will execute the two commands in a sequence and uses the undoer (if provided) to rollback the effect of the first command in case the second command fails.
+In the case the storage does not support multiple streams transactions (i.e. Eventstoredb) the runTwoCommands function will execute the two commands in a sequence and use the undoers (if provided) to rollback the effect of the first command in case the second command fails.

 Source: [App.fs](https://github.com/tonyx/Sharpino/blob/main/Sharpino.Sample/App.fs)